Permafrost/TundraTN/README.md

 * #### tundra.tn.content:route

   Routes arbitrary content specified as a string, byte array, input stream, or IData document to Trading Networks.

-  Correctly supports large documents, so any document considered large will be routed as a large document in TN, unlike the WmTN/wm.tn.doc.xml:routeXML service.
+  Correctly supports large documents, so any document considered large will be routed as a large document in TN, unlike the `WmTN/wm.tn.doc.xml:routeXML` service which does not correctly use tspace when routing large documents.

-  Also supports overriding the normally recognised document attributes, such as sender, receiver, document ID, group ID, conversation ID, and document type with the value specified in TN_parms for both XML and flat files documents.
+  Also supports overriding the normally recognised document attributes, unlike `WmTN/wm.tn.doc.xml:routeXML`, such as sender, receiver, document ID, group ID, conversation ID, and document type with the value specified in TN_parms for both XML and flat files documents.

   * Inputs:
     * `$content` is string, byte array, input stream, or IData document content to be routed to Trading Networks.

+      If `$content` is provided as an IData document, it will be serialized using an emitter determined in order of precedence by `$schema` and `$content.type`.
+If `$schema` is specified, the type of reference determines the emitter to use: a document reference will use the XML emitter, a flat file schema reference will use the Flat File emitter.
+If `$schema` is not specified, `$content.type` is used to determine the most appropriate emitter for the MIME media type in question.
+If neither `$schema`, nor `$content.type` are specified, `$content` is serialized as XML by default.

+      Emitter implementions are as follows:
+      * CSV: `Tundra/tundra.csv:emit`
+      * Flat File: `WmFlatFile/pub.flatFile:convertToString`
+      * JSON: `Tundra/tundra.json:emit`
+      * Pipe separated values: `Tundra/tundra.csv:emit`
+      * TSV: `Tundra/tundra.csv:emit`
+      * XML: `WmPublic/pub.xml:documentToXMLString`
+      * YAML: `Tundra/tundra.yaml:emit`

+    * `$content.type` is the MIME media type that describes the format of the given content:
+      * For [CSV] content, a recognized [CSV] MIME media type, such as "text/csv", "text/comma-separated-values", or a type that includes a "+csv" suffix, must be specified.
-    * `$content.type` is the MIME media type that describes the format of the given content.
-For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
+      * For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", or a type that includes a "+json" suffix, must be specified.
+      * For pipe separated values content, a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix, must be specified.
+      * For [TSV] content, a recognized [TSV] MIME media type, such as "text/tsv", "text/tab-separated-values", or a type that includes a "+tsv" suffix, must be specified.
+      * For [YAML] content, a recognized [YAML] MIME media type, such as "application/yaml", or a type that includes a "+yaml" suffix, must be specified.

+    * `$encoding` is an optional character set to use when encoding the resulting text data to a byte array or input stream.
+Defaults to the Java virtual machine [default charset].

-    * `$schema` is the fully-qualified name of the parsing schema to use when serializing `$content` when provided as an IData document to [XML] or Flat File content, and can have the following values:
+    * `$schema` is the fully-qualified name of the parsing schema to use to serialize `$content` when provided as an IData document to [XML] or Flat File content, and can have the following values:
       * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format.
       * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format.

-      Defaults to serializing `$content` when provided as an IData document to [XML], if neither `$content.type` nor `$schema` are specified.
+      Defaults to serializing `$content` as [XML], if neither `$content.type` nor `$schema` are specified.

     * `TN_parms` is an optional set of routing hints for Trading Networks to use when routing `$content`.
 If specified, the following values will overwrite the normal bizdoc recognised values, allowing for sender, receiver, document ID, group ID, conversation ID, and document type to be forced to have the specified value (even for XML document types):
-      * `SenderID`
+      * `TN_parms/SenderID`
-      * `ReceiverID`
+      * `TN_parms/ReceiverID`
-      * `DocumentID`
+      * `TN_parms/DocumentID`
-      * `DoctypeID`
+      * `TN_parms/DoctypeID`
-      * `DoctypeName`
+      * `TN_parms/DoctypeName`
-      * `GroupID`
+      * `TN_parms/GroupID`
-      * `ConversationID`
+      * `TN_parms/ConversationID`

-    * `$strict?` is an optional boolean, which if true will abort routing/processing rule execution of the document if any any errors (such as validation errors) are encountered prior to processing, and result in an exception being thrown.
+    * `$strict?` is an optional boolean, which if true will abort routing/ processing rule execution of the document if any errors (such as validation errors) are encountered prior to processing, and result in an exception being thrown.
 Defaults to false.

   * Outputs:
     * `$bizdoc` is the resulting Trading Networks document that was routed.

     * `$sender` is the Trading Networks profile of the sender of the document.

     * `$receiver` is the Trading Networks profile of the receiver of the document.

     * `TN_parms` is the routing hints used to route the document in Trading Networks.

 ### Document